 I joined the South East Coast Ambulance Service (SECAmb) as a 999 call taker in 2014, before progressing to dispatcher in 2015.
 Previous to this I have 12 years dispatch experience working for various organisations including the Police and Highways Agency.

 I joined the Air Ambulance team in May 2017 and haven't looked back since.
 I am so proud to be working for this amazing charity and alongside their passionate team.
 The dedication of all the staff is second to none, and witnessing first hand the work that goes into the life saving treatment is truly inspiring.

 I live in East Sussex with my wife and three young children.
 I am a mad football fan and enjoy most other sports.

 I joined South East Coast Ambulance Service (SECAmb) in 2005 as a call taker answering 999 calls from the public.
 I then worked my way up to become a Senior Resource Dispatcher which, rather than answering calls, involved coordinating the dispatch of ambulance crews.
 I enjoyed my time at SECAmb and it was an amazing experience to help the public when they needed us.
 No two days were ever the same.

-When I heard about the role of HEMS Dispatcher for the Kent, Surrey & Sussex Air Ambulance Trust, I was really keen to join the team and feel very privileged to have been successful.
+When I heard about the role of HEMS Dispatcher for Air Ambulance Kent Surrey Sussex, I was really keen to join the team and feel very privileged to have been successful.
 To be involved in ensuring our crews can give the best possible care to the most seriously injured patients, and to work alongside such a caring and dedicated team of doctors, paramedics and pilots is an amazing honour.

 I admire all those who donate and support this charity, and I am looking forward to getting involved in some fundraising.